 The Danger of Generalizing:

 Generalization requires the removal of what makes things different in order to come up with what makes them the same, i.e., what they have in common.
 Generalization is the basis of common-ism.
-If an "educator" has a class of twenty students, each from a home which has a strong position on issues—which differ from the other parents—the only way the "educator" can overcome the individualism of each student in the classroom—which comes from their adherence to (belief in) their parent's position on issues—is to focus upon what the students have in common, i.e., their likes and dislikes, i.e., their love of pleasure and hate of restraint, advocating that which they all have in common—which is the basis of common-ism.
+If an "educator" has a class of twenty students, each from a home which has a strong position on issues—which differ from the other parents—the only way the "educator" can overcome the individualism of each student in the classroom—which comes from their adherence to (belief in) their parent's position on issues—is to focus upon what the students have in common, i.e., their likes and dislikes, i.e., their love of pleasure and hate of restraint, advocating that which they all have in common, i.e., "the lust of the flesh," "the lust of the eyes," and "the pride of life"—which is the basis of common-ism.
 By the use of deductive reasoning, reasoning from an a prior, an established premise or position, which is approved by the parents, the teacher is limited to preaching, teaching, and discussing with the students only established commands, rules, facts, and truth, mimicking and therefore supporting the parents' authority system.
 But with the use of inductive reasoning, i.e., dialogue, i.e., reasoning from the students own life experience, i.e., reasoning from their own "sense experience," i.e., "sensuous needs" and "sense perception," focusing upon information ("appropriate information") that is only relevant (that makes "sense") to their own "feelings" and "thoughts," i.e., their own opinions, 'justifying' their own carnal desires and dissatisfactions of the 'moment,' their "feelings," i.e., "self interests" end up directing the outcome of the lesson.
 (Karl Marx, MEGA I/3) Through the praxis of generalization, finding out what all fruit have in common, i.e., what makes them the same, in this case making right and wrong subject to the students carnal nature, i.e., their love of pleasure and hate of restraint, that which makes them different, i.e., their parents position of authority, becomes irrational, unreasonably and therefore irrelevant, is negated.

 "For my thoughts are not your thoughts, neither are your ways my ways, saith the LORD.
 For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts."
 Isaiah 55:8, 9